Here's a simple breathing exercise that will restore your comfortable breathing and soothe many of the physical symptoms of a panic attack.

 But it does get people very scared, and it produces other uncomfortable physical symptoms, so it's worth your while to be able to correct it.

 You've probably already had it told to you, and you've probably also read it as well, that what you need to do is "take a deep breath".
 If you're like most people, that advice hasn't helped you much.
 It's good advice, but it's incomplete.
 It doesn't tell you how to take a deep breath.
 A good breathing exercise should tell you how to take a deep breath, and that's what I'm going to do.

-When you feel like you can't catch your breath, it's because you forgot to do something.
+When you feel like you can't catch your breath, it's because you left out a key step.